googlecodelabs/migrate-python2-appengine/README.md

 App Engine is not a free service.
 While you may not have needed to enable billing in App Engine's early days, [all applications now require an active billing account](https://cloud.google.com/appengine/docs/standard/payment-instrument) backed by a financial instrument (usually a credit card).
 Don't worry, App Engine (and other GCP products) still have an ["Always Free" tier](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits) and as long as you stay within those limits, you won't incur any charges.
 Also check the App Engine [pricing](https://cloud.google.com/appengine/pricing) and [quotas](https://cloud.google.com/appengine/quotas) pages for more information.

+Furthermore, deploying to GCP serverless platforms incur [minor build and storage costs](https://cloud.google.com/appengine/pricing#pricing-for-related-google-cloud-products).
+[Cloud Build](https://cloud.google.com/build/pricing) has its own free quota as does [Cloud Storage](https://cloud.google.com/storage/pricing#cloud-storage-always-free).
+For greater transparency, Cloud Build builds your application image which is than sent to the [Cloud Container Registry](https://cloud.google.com/container-registry/pricing); storage of that image uses up some of that (Cloud Storage) quota as does network egress when transferring that image to the service you're deploying to.
+However you may live in region that does not have such a free tier, so be aware of your storage usage to minimize potential costs.
+(You may look at what storage you're using and how much, including deleting build artifacts via [your Cloud Storage browser](https://console.cloud.google.com/storage/browser).)

 ## Why